Emincmg/convo-lite/README.md

 ]
 ```

-if more than one receivers are provided, response will be a collection of conversations that has been created.
+if multiple receivers are provided, response will be a collection of conversations that has been created.

 ### Get a conversation